 The potential rewards of CRM are great.
-CRM will transform the way your business operates, it will help you win more customers, and keep the ones you have, boosting revenue.
-It will reduce if not remove inefficiencies across the organisation.
-It will increase profits and improve the working lives of your employees…
+It will help transform the way your business operates, win more customers, and keep the ones you have, boosting revenue.
+CRM will reduce — if not remove — inefficiencies across the organisation, while increasing profits and improving the working lives of your employees…

 All it takes now is for you to begin building the business case and calculating the CRM’s ROI.

 A Software-as-a-Service (SaaS) pioneer, John Cheney launched one of the first software as a service companies back in the late 1990s.
 He is a successful entrepreneur with over thirty years experience in the IT industry; twenty of which have been running IT companies in Europe and North America.